 It is widely recognized that police performance may be hindered by psychophysiological state changes during acute stress.
 To address the need for awareness and control of these physiological changes, police academies in many countries have implemented Heart-Rate Variability (HRV) biofeedback training.
 Despite these trainings now being widely delivered in classroom setups, they typically lack the arousing action context needed for successful transfer to the operational field, where officers must apply learned skills, particularly when stress levels rise.
 The DUST project aims to address this gap by training physiological control skills in an arousing decision-making context.
-We developed a Virtual-Reality (VR) breathing-based biofeedback training in which police officers perform deep and slow diaphragmatic breathing in an engaging game-like action context.
+We developed a Virtual-Reality (VR) closed-loop heart-rate variability biofeedback training in which police officers learn to effectively perform physiological self-regulation an engaging game-like action context.

 This project is a collaboration between the EPAN lab and the GemHlab (https://gemhlab.com/) from Radboud University and the Dutch Police.